HiP-App/HiP-Auth-v2/README.md

 ## API

 The most important API calls are manually documented here.
+The return values are not 100% to our satisfaction yet but if called correctly the methods work.

+**Important**: There is no real login/logout here.
+You register at the service, and when you need a token you get it via `/connect/token`.
+If you want to log the user out in the frontend, just throw away the token.
+Revoking tokens is not supported at the moment.

 ### Connect

-#### login
+#### Token

+This is, sort of, the login.
+You give the service your `username` and `password` and it returns a token that can be used to call the services that were specified via the `scope` parameter.
 POST: `https://docker-hip.cs.uni-paderborn.de/develop/authv2/connect/token`

 Parameters as formdata: